Museums in Athens: A Local’s Guide to the Best Athens Museums

 Old tanks and Greek fighter jets occupy the grassy area that surrounds the museum building.
 Meanwhile, the interior contains a vast array of different exhibitions.

 The weapons, documents, and military uniforms contained within the Athens War Museum cover an array of different periods in Greek history.
-Everything from the Byzantine era to the Balkan war can be found inside.
+Everything from the Byzantine era to the Balkan War can be found inside.

 In particular, it is interesting to see the floors that demonstrate how the Greeks defended their country during World War II.
 There is also a rather peculiar collection of weird and wonderful-looking weapons from across the world that is presented in an ‘obscure weaponry’ exhibit.